Imira-S-R/ToDoApp/README.md

 A Task Management App Made Using Flutter And SQLite
 =======
-Basic To Do App Created Using Flutter And SQLite Database.<br />
+To Do App Created Using Flutter And SQLite Database.<br />
-More Features Will Be Added Soon.<br />
-If There Is Any Problem Or A New Feature You Want Let Me Know.

 Version History
 =======